Brian Dahle

-Brian Dwain Dahle (born September 20, 1965) is an American politician and farmer who has served as a member of the California State Senate from the 1st district since 2019.
+Brian Dwain Dahle (born September 20, 1965) is an American politician and farmer who served as a member of the California State Senate from the 1st district from 2019 to 2024.
 A member of the Republican Party, Dahle served as a member of the California State Assembly from the 1st district from 2012 to 2019, and as Assembly minority leader from 2017 to 2018.
 Before his election to the state legislature, Dahle served on the Lassen County Board of Supervisors from 1997 to 2012.

-On June 4, 2019, Dahle won a special election to fill the State Senate seat vacated by Ted Gaines, who resigned after his election to the California Board of Equalization.
+On June 4, 2019, Dahle won a special election to fill the State Senate seat vacated by Ted Gaines, who resigned after his election to the California State Board of Equalization.
 After Dahle joined the State Senate, his wife Megan Dahle was elected to his vacated Assembly seat.

-Dahle was the Republican nominee for Governor of California in 2022.
+Dahle was the Republican nominee for governor of California in 2022.
 He was defeated by incumbent Democrat Gavin Newsom.
+Dahle is a Republican Party candidate for lieutenant governor in the 2026 California lieutenant gubernatorial election.

 Early life and education

 Descended from Tule Lake homesteaders and the son and grandson of farmers, Dahle was born in Redding and grew up in rural Lassen County.
 His grandfather was a World War I veteran who won his family farm in Bieber in a lottery during the Great Depression.

 Dahle grew up poor with an alcoholic father and graduated from Big Valley High School in Bieber.
 Unable to afford college, he tried his hand at farming, but lost money in the attempt.
 To pay back debts, he took a job at a lumber mill, and later at hydroelectric plants.
 He also worked in construction for several years, including in a gold mine, and eventually began a seed business, which he owns to this day.